Skip to content

 The approach

 The build pulled every new review across all platforms into a single n8n flow.
-Each review went through an LLM with a custom prompt for that property: tone, common reference points, the property’s standard apology and resolution patterns, and a policy on what to escalate.
+Each review went through an LLM with a custom prompt for that property: tone, common reference points, the standard apology and resolution patterns, and a policy on what to escalate.
 The output was a draft response, written in the property’s voice, addressing the specific things the guest mentioned.

 The GM saw the draft inside a per-property review queue.
 Approve, edit, escalate, or reject took thirty seconds per review.
 Most got approved with no changes.
 Negative reviews got escalated and the GM responded personally, but with the draft as a starting point so they were not staring at a blank box.